mark-wiemer-org/ahkpp/docs/Troubleshooting.md

 ## Restart extensions

-Some settings take effect after restart.
+Some settings changes only take effect after restart.
 Other issues may arise that are mitigated with a restart.

 To restart all extensions, press F1 to open the command palette and enter "Developer: Restart Extension Host".
 Extensions should restart within a few seconds.

-If you're able to consistently reproduce the issue, please [open a bug](https://github.com/mark-wiemer-org/ahkpp/issues/new/choose)
+If you're able to consistently reproduce the issue, please [open a bug](https://github.com/mark-wiemer-org/ahkpp/issues/new/choose).

-## Install specific version
+## Install specific version of AHK++

 If a recent release is causing issues, you can revert to a previous version via your IDE's extensions view.